offensive-packaging/documentation/llvm-defaults/index.md

  Color Options:

    --color               - Use colors in output (default=autodetect)

  General options:

    --disable-i2p-p2i-opt - Disables inttoptr/ptrtoint roundtrip optimization
-   --force-opaque-pointers - Force all pointers to be opaque pointers
+   --opaque-pointers     - Use opaque pointers --raw-segment=<value> - Mach-O: dump the raw contents of the listed segments instead of parsing them:
+     =data               -   __DATA
+     =linkedit           -   __LINKEDIT

  Generic Options:

    --help                - Display available options (--help-hidden for more) --help-list           - Display list of available options (--help-list-hidden for more) --version             - Display the version of this program
  ```

  - - -

  ##### opt

- Opt-13 (1)           - LLVM optimizer
+ Opt-14 (1)           - LLVM optimizer

  ```
  root@kali:~# opt -h